stanfordhaskell/cs43/index.markdown

 to make the course materials and presentation more accessible.
 Also, feel free to reach out with any personal questions or concerns about the course.
 We are always open to making changes!

-We would also like to acknowledge that the Haskell community is extremely male dominated and the language has a reputation for being a generally inaccessible "ivory tower" language.
-Although we do not expect to solve this problem on our own, we are doing our best to make Haskell accessible to everyone regardless of background or identity.
-Please do not hesitate to point out where we can do better in this regard.